documaster/noark5-web-services/version1/04 - Web services.md

     - **fieldDescription**
       - field description
     - **fieldType**
-      - field type (possible values are string, long, and double)
+      - field type (possible values are string, long, double, and timestamp)
     - **fieldValues** (optional)
       - if present, an array of zero or more values
       - will be returned only for fields that support pre-defined values (i.e. values assigned to the field upon its creation)